Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.md

 Monitors network I/O and link states on all interfaces of FortiGate appliances running FortiOS via the REST API.
 Alerts only if bandwidth thresholds have been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
 Reports per-interface traffic counters and link status.
 Authentication uses a single API token (token-based authentication).

-**Alerting Logic:**

-* WARN if link state, speed rate, or duplex mode for an interface changes compared to the inventorized baseline
-* WARN or CRIT if rx or tx bandwidth saturation (averaged over the last `--count` measurements) exceeds the configured thresholds
-* The check inventorizes your appliance on the first run.
-If you change any interface and want to reset the warnings, delete the `$TEMP/linuxfabrik-monitoring-plugins-fortios-network-io.db` file

 **Data Collection:**

 * Queries the FortiOS REST API endpoint `/api/v2/monitor/system/interface/select` to fetch per-interface traffic counters, link state, speed, and duplex mode